oloko64/Forza-H4-Tunning-Calculator/README.md

   Linux:
   "python3 FH4_Calculator.py"

-2. Insert the percentage of weight distribution.
+2. Insert the weight of the car.
+3. Insert the weight distribution percentage.
+4. Insert how much softiness you want for the suspension:

+10  - Very soft.

+20  - Normal [Default].

+30+ - Very stiff.

-3. Insert the maximum and minimum values of which bar.
+5. Insert the maximum value of the Rebound Stiffness bar [Default: 20]

 If you want to close the program use Ctrl+C to exit.

 # Formula used
-(max - min) * W% + min = result

-1. max => Max value of the tunning bar
-2. min => Min value of the tunning bar
-3. W%  => Weight distribution of the car

-# To do
-The code needs a top to botton rewrite for performance and usability reasons as i write it on my launch time without planning.
-All the calculations are correctly working.
+Suspension = (weight * chosed_stiffness) * weight_distribution

+Rebound Stiffness = max_value_bar * weight_distribution

+Bump Stiffness = Rebound Stiffness * 0.5

 # Version
-Calculator version 0.01 (Alpha).
+Calculator version 0.10 (Alpha).